Meet the Team!

 Kathleen Dodge

-Raptor Education Program Director
+Education Program Co-Director

 Kathleen was introduced to Chintimini in 2012 when her dog found an injured bird in her backyard.
 Always fascinated with wildlife, Kathleen fell in love with the non-releasable educational bird of prey ambassadors living at the wildlife center and became a volunteer.
 Kathleen has been Director of the Raptor Education Program since 2017.
 Trained as a Certified Interpretive Guide, she enjoys guiding people as they explore the Center.
 She is particularly passionate about vultures!
 She enjoys birding and spending time with her husband and three indoor cats in her spare time.